 Youth Journalism Initiative Manager

 Michael Lozano leads CalMatters’ Youth Journalism Initiative assessing the state of California’s journalism education and industry pipeline.
 He previously covered election administration for CalMatters and has written for New America Media, the Long Beach Post, ImpreMedia and others, covering diversity, immigration, voting, and health.
 In Long Beach, he led VoiceWaves, a news training program mentoring diverse youth to share their stories online and at major sites like NPR and KCET.
 Michael earned his bachelor’s degree in Honors Sociology and minored in Journalism at Cal State Long Beach.
 Raised in South Gate, he is based in Downey.
 More by Michael Lozano

-Prior to joining CALmatters, she was a freelance video producer and worked as a digital media specialist for the Natural Resources Conservation Service and the Fish and Wildlife Service.
-She was also an editor for the San Quentin News, an inmate-run newspaper in California.
 Byrhonda is a graduate of U.C.
-Berkeley’s Graduate School of Journalism and the University of Arkansas at Pine Bluff.
-When she’s not working, you can catch her searching archives for trailblazing black women who have been left out of history books.
+Berkeley’s Graduate School of Journalism and Arkansas’ oldest historically Black college, the University of Arkansas at Pine Bluff.
+When she is not working, you can catch her at an art gallery and searching archives for trailblazing women who have been left out of history books.
 More by Byrhonda Lyons

 Full Stack Web Developer

 Prior to joining CalMatters, Kevin worked as the IT manager and web developer for the California Lawyers Association.
 He has also worked as a support engineer at Automattic.
 Before jumping into the world of technology, Kevin spent more than ten years working in government finance.
 He has a degree in economics from the U.S. Air Force Academy.